What Does it Take to Be a Sales Supervisor?

 Occupation Description Directly supervise and coordinate activities of sales workers other than retail sales workers.
 May perform duties such as budgeting, accounting, and personnel work, in addition to supervisory duties.

-Life As a Sales Supervisor
+Life As a Sales Supervisor: What Do They Do?

 - Prepare sales and inventory reports for management and budget departments.